lucylee-412/todo-app/README.md

 ```
 psql DATABASE_NAME_HERE < todo.sql
 ```
+Optional: Use the flag `-U postgres` if you are having issues with password authentication.

 ![image](https://user-images.githubusercontent.com/5422566/219656582-c6a9cf2f-55e8-486f-a50b-1caa47deda1c.png)

 If you encounter trouble using the dump file, here are the manual commands to run in SQL shell (psql):